Noobwc/TestDemo/README.md

 ## Problem
 1.test events were not received

-File -> Settings ->Build,Execution, Deployment -> Build Tools -> Gradle
+Solution: File -> Settings ->Build,Execution, Deployment -> Build Tools -> Gradle

 Run test using: dropdown selected option was: Gradle(default) changed it to IntelliJ IDEA

+2.`SPRING_CONFIG_LOCATION=./src/test/resources/application.yml  gradle clean bootRun` not run, can not test API Tests with Wiremock and Karate.

+Solution: